caicaishmily/caicaishmily/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a new job
+- 🔭 I’m currently working for Chengdu
-- 🌱 I’m currently learning Python/Go
+- 🌱 I’m currently learning TS/Python/Go
-- 🤔 I’m looking for help with job
+- 🤔 I’m looking for help with Algorithms
 - 💬 Ask me about elixir
 - 📫 How to reach me: chaiqx_2020(wechat)
 - ⚽️ Play football during weekend